stride3d/stride-docs/en/contributors/documentation/github-actions.md

 1. **Checkout Stride Docs** into a `stride-docs` folder, with `lfs: true` so that images and other large assets are fetched rather than left as pointer files
 1. **Install the .NET 10 SDK**
-1. **Stamp the version** — the placeholder `2.0.0.x` in `en/docfx.json` is replaced with `2.0.0.<run number>`, so every build is traceable back to the run that produced it
+1. **Stamp the version**, the placeholder `2.0.0.x` in `en/docfx.json` is replaced with `2.0.0.<run number>`, so every build is traceable back to the run that produced it
 1. **Checkout [stride3d/stride](https://github.com/stride3d/stride)** into a sibling folder, also with Git LFS.
 The engine source is needed to generate the API reference
 1. **Restore the NuGet cache** keyed on the project files, which saves a substantial amount of time on repeat builds
-1. **Build DocFX from a fork** — the build currently uses [VaclavElias/docfx](https://github.com/VaclavElias/docfx) (branch `temp-fix`), packs it as version `2.9-stride` and installs it as a global tool.
+1. **Build DocFX from a fork**, the build currently uses [VaclavElias/docfx](https://github.com/VaclavElias/docfx) (branch `temp-fix`), packs it as version `2.9-stride` and installs it as a global tool.
 This is a temporary measure until the required fixes land in an official DocFX release
 1. **Build the documentation** by running `build-all.bat`, which drives `BuildDocs.ps1` in non-interactive mode and writes the result into `_site`

-For what happens inside that last step — languages, versions, API metadata and the post-processing passes — see [Generation Pipeline](documentation-generation-pipeline.md).
+For what happens inside that last step, languages, versions, API metadata and the post-processing passes, see [Generation Pipeline](documentation-generation-pipeline.md).

 > [!NOTE]
 > Because the build compiles Stride and generates the full API reference, it is considerably heavier than a typical static-site build.
 This is why the PDF and API steps can be skipped, as described below.